 It is not surprising to find people who spend their time in front of the computer all day long.
 This digital era is the birth of the new term, “Mouse Potato”.

-There has been alarming reports of how inactivity in children has drastically increase.
-Not to mention, children obesity rates has doubled in the last thirty years.
+There have been alarming reports of how inactivity in children has drastically increased.
+Not to mention, childhood obesity rates have doubled in the last thirty years.
 Based on a study done by the American Obesity Association, there are 25% of children who are found overweight.

 Based on the above statistics, parents should do something to combat the threats of their children turning into “mouse potatoes”.
 While it is true that the online world can offer information to children, spending too much time on the computer can have detrimental effects.

 Technology has helped us in so many ways in terms of our lifestyles.
 However, it can be damaging if it is not used in moderation.

 What can parents do